 The glucose challenge test, also called the one-hour glucose tolerance test, measures your body's response to sugar (glucose).
 The glucose challenge test is done during pregnancy to screen for gestational diabetes — diabetes that develops during pregnancy.

-If the test results are above normal, you'll need to have further testing to determine the diagnosis.
+If the test results are outside the standard range, you might need further testing to determine the diagnosis.

-The glucose challenge test is used to screen for gestational diabetes.
-The test is generally done between weeks 24 and 28 of pregnancy.
+The glucose challenge test is used to screen for gestational diabetes during pregnancy.

 Most women who have gestational diabetes deliver healthy babies.
 However, without careful management, gestational diabetes can lead to pregnancy complications such as a serious condition that causes high blood pressure and other symptoms that can threaten the lives of both mother and baby (preeclampsia).
 Gestational diabetes can also increase your risk of having a baby with an excessive birth weight — which might increase the risk of birth injuries or prompt a C-section delivery.

-You can eat and drink normally before the glucose challenge test.
+You do not need to fast before the glucose challenge test.

 The glucose challenge test is done in two steps.
-When you arrive at your health care provider's office or lab, you'll drink about 5 ounces (about 148 milliliters) of a syrupy glucose solution that contains 1.8 ounces (50 grams) of sugar.
+When you arrive at your health care provider's office or the lab, you'll drink a syrupy glucose solution that contains 1.8 ounces (50 grams) of sugar.

-You'll need to remain in your health care provider's office or lab while you wait for your blood sugar level to be tested.
+You'll need to remain in your health care provider's office or the lab while you wait for your blood sugar level to be tested.
 You can't eat or drink anything other than water at this point.